 As sobering as those figures are, the American Tort Reform Association (ATRA) has placed Pennsylvania on its infamous “Judicial Hellholes Watch List!”
-ATRA lists the Pennsylvania Supreme Court, and the Philadelphia and Pittsburgh Court of Common Pleas as areas of concern in civil litigation.
+ATRA lists the Pennsylvania Supreme Court, and the Philadelphia Court of Common Pleas as areas of concern in civil litigation.

 What Makes a Good Judicial Candidate?

 The Pennsylvania Coalition for Civil Justice Reform (PCCJR) considers several factors when reviewing the records of judicial candidates.
 Above all, our members want a judiciary that is fair, reasonable, and balanced.
-Job creators and Pennsylvania’s economy are damaged by judicial opinions that are unrestrained and expand concepts of liability in ways that are unwarranted and unexpected.
-Predictability in following established law sets the right climate for job growth and opportunity in Pennsylvania.
-Our doctors, hospitals and other health care providers have long been threatened by runaway medical liability awards and costs.
-Courts that show proper judicial restraint and adherence to the constitutional and statutory law as written, as opposed to creating new law from the bench, offer the stability needed to protect job opportunities and access to healthcare for Pennsylvanians.
+Job creators and Pennsylvania’s economy are hurt by judicial opinions that are unrestrained and expand concepts of liability in ways that are unwarranted and unexpected.
+The law needs to be predictable and create the right climate for job growth and opportunity.
+Our doctors, hospitals, and other health care providers have long been threatened by runaway medical liability awards and costs.
+Manufacturers and other job-creators are put at risk when new law is created from the bench.
+Courts that show proper judicial restraint and adherence to the constitutional and statutory law as written offer the stability needed to protect job opportunities and access to healthcare for Pennsylvanians.

 Candidate Questionnaire Responses and Endorsements

 The PCCJR sent candidate questionnaires to all candidates running for the Pennsylvania Superior Court.
 The unedited survey responses from the candidates who chose to respond are found in the links below.